taniamalamute/cappellari-institute/README.md

-# Welcome to my Cappellari Institute repository
+# Welcome to Cappellari Institute repository

-This repository contains exercises on Delphi and SQL Server for courses at the Cappellari Institute (Ferrara, Italy)
+This repository contains exercises on Delphi and SQL Server that I have proposed during the courses at the Cappellari Institute (Ferrara, Italy)

 Exercises
 =========